 Lutherans, Calvinists, Anabaptist

-At the beginning, the Protestant Reformation had only little resonance in the catholic Rhineland.
-Yet, archbishop Hermann von Wied of Cologne saw that reforms were necessary and urgent, and eventually he called theologians of the Reformation into his lands.
+At first, the Protestant Reformation had only little resonance in the catholic Rhineland.
+Yet, archbishop Hermann von Wied of Cologne saw that reforms were necessary and urgent, and eventually he called protestant theologians into his lands.
 Emperor Charles V fiercely fought reformation, but the wars in Europe and against the Turks kept him away for years.

 In the second half of the 16th century, we find Lutheran, Anabaptist and Calvinist parishes in our region.
 The Anabaptists, however, were persecuted.